Q. What is an embargo?

 - 9TFDL Access

-An embargo is a period of time during which academic journals are only available from the material’s original publisher or to users who have subscribed to the most recent content from that journal.
-Embargoes can last anywhere from a week to several years.
+An embargo is a set period which access to the most recent articles from an academic journal is restricted to the material’s original publisher or subscribers with access to the most recent content from the journal.
+Embargo periods can range from a few weeks to several years.

 Was this helpful?
 0 0